 Similar to an insurance policy, a bond safeguards the assets of a protected individual /estate.
 If a guardian/executor/administrator misappropriates (steals) or misuses the protected person’s/estate’s funds, does not maintain or distribute those funds properly, or does not keep accurate records, the court may require that the guardian/executor/administrator’s bonding company reimburse the assets of the incapacitated person or estate account for any losses.
 The bonding company can then file a lawsuit against the guardian/executor/administrator to recover the funds the company was required to pay.

 Testator: The person who makes a will and duly executes (signs) the Will.

-Trust: An arrangement where property owned by one person is held by another person, persons or entity (the trustee) for the benefit of the property owner and/or their beneficiaries.
+Trust: An arrangement where property owned by one person is held by another person, persons, or entity (the trustee) for the benefit of the property owner and/or their beneficiaries.
 There are different kinds of trusts that serve different purposes.
-One of the benefits of a trust is that they can shield assets from creditors, reduce probate costs, or even provide for disabled family members.
+One of the benefits of a trust is that it can shield assets from creditors, reduce probate costs, or even provide for disabled family members.
 Trusts can provide flexibility in decision-making over how and when assets will be distributed to beneficiaries.

 Will: A legal document that states a person’s wishes for how their property will be distributed after their death and names an executor to oversee that process.

 Don’t let these common estate and elder law terms keep you from asking questions when speaking to your attorney.
 It’s important your lawyer and you are not only speaking the same language, but also on the same page with regard to your estate planning and loved one’s future care.

 If you are looking for a lawyer who can help walk you through the estate planning or elder law planning processes without making you feel confused, overwhelmed, or simply lost in translation, then contact our office at 856.782.8450 or [email protected].